weaming/proxyany/README.md

 ```
 Usage of proxyany:
   -from string
-    	your reverse proxy target url, including path is allowed, then your visit path will be append to it (default "https://www.google.com")
+    	your reverse proxy target url, including path is allowed, then your visit path will be appended to it (default "https://www.google.com")
   -to string
     	local bind [<host>]:<port> (default ":20443")
   -https